Configuring Cisco Prime Access Registrar

 •Errors writing to the network.

-Cisco Prime AR logs all of these conditions.
+Prime Access Registrar logs all of these conditions.
 Sending a successful response to any packet increments the server's health.

 Selecting Ports to Use

-By default, Cisco Prime AR uses well-known Solaris ports 1645 and 1646 and Linux ports 1812 and 1813 for TCP/IP communications.
-Cisco Prime AR can be configured to use other ports, if necessary.
-If you add additional ports, however, Access Registrar will use the added ports and no longer use ports 1645 and 1646.
-These ports can still be used by adding them to the list of ports to use.
+By default, Prime Access Registrar uses well-known Linux ports 1812 and 1813 for TCP/IP communications.
+Prime Access Registrar can be configured to use other ports, if necessary.
+You can add them to the list of ports to use.

-To configure Cisco Prime AR to use ports other than the default ports, complete the following steps:
+To configure Prime Access Registrar to use ports other than the default ports, complete the following steps:

 Step 1 Change directory to /Radius/Advanced/Ports.